John McLaughlin (musician): 2000s

-Style
+Artistry

-John McLaughlin is a leading guitarist in jazz and jazz fusion.
+McLaughlin is a leading guitarist in jazz and jazz fusion.
 His style has been described as one that incorporates aggressive speed, technical precision, and harmonic sophistication.
 He is known for using non-Western scales and unconventional time signatures.
-Indian music has had a profound influence on his style, and, it has been written, he is one of the first Westerners to play Indian music to Indian audiences.
+Indian music has had a profound influence on his style, and he has been described as one of the first Westerners to play Indian music to Indian audiences.
 He was influential in bringing jazz fusion to popularity with Miles Davis, playing with Davis on five of his studio albums, including Davis' first gold-certified Bitches Brew, and one live album, Live-Evil.
 Speaking of himself, McLaughlin has stated that the guitar is simply "part of his body", and he feels more comfortable when a guitar is present.

+Although a successful and critically acclaimed artist, some musicians consider McLaughlin's fast alternate picking and unorthodox note choices to be one of his shortcomings.
+Frank Zappa, who toured with the Mahavishnu Orchestra in May 1973, was indifferent to McLaughlin's fast picking, and made some back-handed compliments to the English player:

+Decades later, McLaughlin issued a rebuke to Zappa's "machine gun" comment.
+Although he conceded that Zappa "has every right to his opinions", McLaughlin countered Zappa's criticism by saying "he was just jealous!"
+McLaughlin was also critical of Zappa's lead playing, especially on a live setting.
+"While I’ve always enjoyed his recordings, on tour he would take very, very long guitar solos, and he just didn’t have what it takes to play long guitar solos", said the English musician.

+Guitarist Ritchie Blackmore of Deep Purple was not favourable to the musicianship of McLaughlin and his contemporary, Carlos Santana, although he appreciated the musicianship of Mahavishnu Orchestra members Billy Cobham and Jerry Goodman.
+In a 1974 interview to Cameron Crowe, Blackmore stated: